Introduction to Python

 True

 3.6.
-Bitwise operators
+Bitwise Operators

-AND operator &
+Operator AND &

 a = 60 # 60 = 0011 1100b = 13 # 13 = 0000 1101c = a & b; # 12 = 0000 1100c